 Access your iCloud Mail, Contacts, and Calendar in Microsoft Outlook.
 When you make a change on your Windows computer, your information is updated everywhere.
 Learn how to set up iCloud Mail, Contacts, and Calendar.

-View your Safari bookmarks in a web browser on your Windows computer.
+View your web bookmarks in a browser on your Windows computer.
 Learn how to set up iCloud Bookmarks.

 Some iCloud features have minimum system requirements. iCloud might not be available in all areas, and iCloud features might vary by area.
 See the Apple Support article System requirements for iCloud.